ls1intum/Artemis/docs/user/lti.rst

        4. Route to LTI Configuration.\
        5. Navigate to LTI 1.3 tab.\
        6. Copy the Dynamic Registration URL.\
-     - 1. Navigate to Site Administration and select Plugins → External tool → Manage Tools.\
+     - 1. Navigate to Site Administration.\
+       2. Select Plugins → External tool → Manage Tools.\
-       2. Paste the Dynamic Registration URL to Tool URL field  and click on "Add LTI Advantage".\
+       3. Paste the Dynamic Registration URL to Tool URL field
+       4. Click on "Add LTI Advantage".\
-       3. Refresh the page and scroll down to find the Artemis course with its shortname.\
+       5. Scroll down to find the Artemis course with its shortname.\
-       4. Click on "Activate" to complete the integration.
+       6. Click on "Activate" to complete the integration.
    * - Link Artemis Exercises to Moodle Course
      - 1. Navigate to the course management section.\
        2. Select the corresponding course.\